Jerome-Silabs/SE_FAE_team/OpenThread/Applications/CHIP_use_python_controller/commision_and_test.md

 chip-device-ctrl > set-pairing-thread-credential 11 0xb434 8a806b4eb634cb342a41a23b603c2a47
 ```

 Connect to device using discriminator and setup pin code.
-Pincode is provided on RTT console of lighting exemple.
+Pincode is provided on RTT console of CHIP example.
 You can specify here a optionnal nodeId that will be used to send ZCL command later.
 A random node id will be printed during commisionnig if not specified:

 ```
 connect -ble <discriminator> <setup pin code> [<nodeid>]